Meta-learning Optimizers for Communication-Efficient Learning: Methodology

 \section{Methodology}

 Our method builds upon local SGD.
-After $H$ local steps, we employ a per-parameter learned optimizer $F_{\phi}$ based on ~\citep{metz2022practical} to compute the updated centralized weights (Algorithm~\ref{alg:localsgdlopt}).
-By computing the centralized update using an expressive neural net $F_\phi$, our method can be seen as a generalization of existing update methods such as taking the average iterate~\citep{stich2019local} or computing server-side momentum updates~\citep{wang2019slowmo}.
+After $H$ local steps, we employ a per-parameter learned optimizer $F_{\phi}$ based on~\citep{metz2022practical} to compute the updated centralized weights (\cref{alg:localsgdlopt}).
+By computing the centralized update using a small MLP, $F_\phi$, that is much more expressive than hand-designed updates, our method can be seen as a generalization of existing update methods such as taking the average iterate~\citep{stich2019local} or computing server-side momentum updates~\citep{wang2019slowmo}.